 One song invoked the names of the Founding Fathers and made a direct appeal to “the rangers and the Wolf Cubs and the Boy Scouts and the Girl Scouts” … “to help keep America clean.”
 Johnny was winning the hearts and minds of the kids.
 They could get free bumper stickers and buttons with Johnny’s message.
 They could buy t-shirts and watches and belts with his face on it.
 He even showed up on the popular kids’ cartoon “Fat Albert.”

 Children could use Johnny Horizon Environmental Test Kits to test for air and water pollution.
 The pint-sized scientists took to the urban streets and rural streams.
 Adults put trash in bags emblazoned with Johnny’s trademarked good looks.
-At night they could see Ives talking with Johnny Carson and singing with Johnny Cash about the work this new folk hero was doing.
+At night on television they could see Ives talking with Johnny Carson and singing with Johnny Cash about the work this new folk hero was doing.
+(In a 5-year period, in addition to the 18 concerts, Ives recorded 55 radio and television public service announcements.
+The Interior Department gave him the National Environmental Award in 1975 for his work, estimating that he’d donated $1 million in time and talent.)
 By 1972, Johnny Horizon and his message were everywhere.

 That same year the Department of the Interior made him their man for “environment and conservation matters.”
 Then Johnny started asking the people to do more.
 He wanted Americans to plant trees, to beautify the country.
 He asked his followers to be careful with fire, to obey the fish and game laws.
 The New York Times and Newsweek did articles on him.
 Johnny was bigger than the department.
 Some thought he’d gotten too big for his own good.

 Then the men who had hired Johnny left.
 The new guys didn’t like Johnny, didn’t like his image, said he wasn’t “a natural symbol” like a certain bear.
 They resented his growing popularity and growing budget.
 The department nixed a deal to open a chain of franchised “Johnny Horizon Natural Parks” campsites.
 Were they sending a message when they made him a disembodied head?
-Was it a coincidence that after the president declared September 1974 as “Johnny Horizon” Month, two attempts were made on the president’s life?
+Was it a coincidence that after President Ford declared September 1974 as “Johnny Horizon ’76 Clean Up America Month” two attempts were made on the president’s life?

 The year of our nation’s bicentennial was to be Johnny’s biggest year yet.
 But his handlers overplayed their hand when they demanded double the money for their man.
 The Department had had enough.
 They ordered him “phased out.”
 They even brought in an ex-military man to do the dirty deed.
 Spread the word, the colonel said: “Johnny Horizon, His Job Done, Leaves Government Service.”
 And with that, he was gone.